 You may change from co-op to regular stream at any time as long as you are not committed to a job.
 You should meet with your Academic Advisor to review degree requirements and course sequencing.

 You must complete a Plan Modification Form and submit it to your academic advisor to proceed with the change of stream.

 Changing from the regular to the co-op stream is more difficult as co-op spaces are limited to the number of work placements available.
 However, there are often several students who decide to leave the co-op stream for various reasons during their first and second year, leaving space available for regular students to transfer into co-op.

 Applications for co-op must be submitted no later than the end of your first year, on April 30.
-You must submit a Plan Modification Form and an updated résumé to your academic advisor.
-A minimum cumulative average of 80% is normally required to be considered for admission to the co-op stream as competition is strong for the few available spaces each year.
+You must submit a Plan Modification Form, an updated résumé and fill out the Requesting Co-op Application form to be considered for Co-op.
+A minimum cumulative and major (HLTH) average of 80% is normally required to be considered for admission to the co-op stream as competition is strong for the few available spaces each year.

 Things to consider:

-- Refer to your Undergraduate Calendar (Health Studies and Public Health or your individualized course sequence for when required courses are offered.
+- Refer to your Undergraduate Calendar (Health Studies/Sciences and Public Health or your individualized course sequence for when required courses are offered).

 - Only one double work term (eight months) is permitted.

-- Decisions will be made after all final grades are available (in May/June).
-A minimum cumulative average of 80% is normally required to be considered.
+- Decisions will be made after all final grades are available (in mid to late-June).
+A minimum cumulative and major (HLTH) average of 80% is normally required to be considered.